Matrix-product state approach to the generalized nuclear pairing Hamiltonian: Applying DMRG to the nuclear pairing Hamiltonian

-In condensed matter language, the Hamiltonian in Eq.~(\ref{eq:H}) is mapped to a chain of fermionic orbital pairs with on-site energies $\epsilon_j$, an on-site attractive Hubbard term $-G_{jj}n_{jm}n_{j,-m}$, and attractive pair hoppings $-G_{jj'}\lr{-1}^{j-m+j'-m'}a^{\dagger}_{jm}a^{\dagger}_{j,-m}a_{j,-m}a_{jm}$ between all sites (see Fig.~\ref{fig:1_jlevels}).
-Since the single-band Hubbard model is a standard application for the DMRG method, we point out that the code can be implemented without any significant modification of standard algorithms, with the exception of the MPO representation of the Hamiltonian.
-For this, either a compact analytical expression must be found, or it has to be compressed numerically.
-Another obstacle is the impeded convergence due to the slightly pathological nature of the Hamiltonian.
-This issue can be dealt with in several ways.
+In condensed-matter language, the Hamiltonian in Equation~(\ref{eq:H}) is mapped to a chain of fermionic orbital pairs with on-site energies $\epsilon_j$, an on-site attractive Hubbard term $-G_{jj}n_{jm}n_{j,-m}$, and attractive pair hoppings between all sites (see Figure~\ref{fig:1_jlevels}).
+Since the single-band Hubbard model is a standard application for the DMRG method, we point out that the code can be implemented without any significant modification of standard algorithms, with the exception of the MPO representation of the Hamiltonian (see above).
+Another obstacle is the impeded convergence due to the slightly pathological nature of the Hamiltonian~\eqref{eq:H} (but not of~\eqref{eq:HJ}).
+We discuss how it can be resolved in Appendix~\ref{app:stuck}.